ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

 Aggregate results are visible.
 Individual voter reasoning is not.

-As a result, rejected applicants have little signal about:
+As a result, rejected applicants have limited signal about:
 - why support was insufficient
-- what dimensions mattered most
+- which dimensions may have mattered
 - what could realistically be improved

-This leads to repeated misalignment and proposal churn.
+This contributes to repeated misalignment and proposal churn.

 ============================================================

 IMPACT

-Who benefits from this, and how?
+Who is expected to benefit from this work, and how?

 Primary beneficiaries are future applicants.
-They gain directional signal on why proposals did not pass.
+They may gain directional signal about proposal rejection patterns.

-Secondary beneficiaries include:
+Secondary beneficiaries may include:
 - coinholders, through reduced low-signal resubmissions
 - administrators, through lower process friction
-- the ecosystem, through better-aligned future proposals
+- the ecosystem, through improved proposal alignment over time

-What baseline does this improve on?
+What existing baseline does this improve upon?

-The baseline is a binary outcome with auditability but no learning signal.
+The baseline is a binary outcome with auditability but minimal learning signal.
-This adds post-round legibility without changing vote mechanics.
+This adds post-round legibility without modifying voting mechanics.

-What does success look like at 6 months?
+From the proposer’s perspective, what would success look like after approximately 6 months?

 A post-round summary exists that:
 - aggregates common approval signals
 - aggregates common rejection signals
 - avoids attribution to individual voters

-Applicants can reference this when iterating.
+Applicants are able to reference this when iterating.

-What does success look like at 12 months?
+From the proposer’s perspective, what would success look like after approximately 12 months?

-Applicants converge faster toward viable proposals.
+Applicants converge more quickly toward viable proposals.
 Repeated rejections decrease.
-Coinholder voting remains unchanged.
+Coinholder voting behavior remains unchanged.

 ============================================================

 CLARITY

-What concrete deliverables will you produce?
+What concrete outputs or deliverables are expected?

 - A post-round feedback summary template
-- A standard set of neutral signal categories
+- A neutral set of signal categories
 - Guidance on aggregation thresholds
 - A publication cadence aligned with voting rounds

 Non-goals.
-What this intentionally does not attempt.
+What this explicitly does not attempt to do.

 - Individual voter explanations
 - Mandatory comment requirements